sebudadev/sebudaca/README.md

-# 🌐 Sebudaca Proxy
+# 🌐 sebudaca Proxy

 A sleek and powerful web proxy designed for privacy, unblocking, and simplicity.
 Built to work with Ultraviolet, Medrins, and custom proxy configurations.

-> ⚠️ Sebudaca **cannot be hosted on static platforms** like Netlify or GitHub Pages.
+> ⚠️ sebudaca **cannot be hosted on static platforms** like Netlify or GitHub Pages.
 You must deploy it on a server that supports backend logic (e.g., Vercel, Railway, Node.js hosting).

 ---